 Concerns related to Intellectual Property protection

 This is a reasonable concern that the release of CAD data will undermine Intellectual Property protection.
-However you should know that the required CAD is usually an output and not in its original form.
+However, you should know that the required CAD is usually an output and not in its original form.
 In modern manufacturing processes, you need to provide CAD output (commonly called Gerber) to get your bare PCB and also BoM used in component purchases.
-If that’s not enough then you have to provide circuit diagrams for testing so you will basically be required to provide such valuable information and this is hard to avoid.
+If that’s not enough, then you have to provide circuit diagrams for testing, so you will basically be required to provide such valuable information, and this is hard to avoid.

 What if you are dealing with electrical and mechanical assemblies?

 If you are dealing with electrical and mechanical assemblies, you may need the provision of CAD files that can be transferred between systems.
-CAD files can be useful as assembly guides, allowing your EMS partners to update images if something is not right and needs to be corrected.
+CAD files can be helpful to as assembly guides, allowing your EMS partners to update images if something is not right and needs to be corrected.
 You can also use CAD files if there is one or more details that you need to add.

 CAD data may still exist in the last 20 years

 If you have PCB products in the last 20 years then you almost certainly have CAD data.
 Why do not you use it and pass that data on to your EMS partner?
 By doing this you can minimize expenses for additional costs.
 If you have concerns about whether your EMS partner can do the manufacturing process based on the CAD data, then you are advised to audit and control the documents.
-A qualified EMS partner can manage large amounts of CAD data and provide guidance for each client if it is necessary.
+A qualified EMS partner can manage large amounts of CAD data and guide each client if it is necessary.
 The guide in question will ensure all steps taken are protected in a secure system.
-Using CAD-based data you can make savings for the usual costs of designing in the early electronic design phase.
+Using CAD-based data, you can make savings for the usual costs of designing in the early electronic design phase.
 In addition to providing savings, you can also improve the quality of manufacture as long as you do the manufacturing process.
-For many modern manufacturing practitioners, the transformation from manual to automated manufacturing process will help them make innovations since they can use CAD data as the basic framework for subsequent projects.
+For many modern manufacturing practitioners, the transformation from manual to the automated manufacturing process will help them make innovations since they can use CAD data as the basic framework for subsequent projects.

-Every modern industry must ensure that any output created can be free of errors or more precisely inaccuracies.
+Every modern industry must ensure that any output created can be free of errors or, more precisely, inaccuracies.
 By manufacturing CAD-based manufacturing processes, manufacturers can minimize the errors commonly encountered in manual or partially manual manufacturing processes.
-Hopefully this article can provide enlightenment for you who really serious want to provide production output with great quality and maximum accuracy.
-To get more info you are suggested to click on https://www.ige-xao.com/en/software-editor-electrical-plm-cad-and-simulation/electrical-design-software.
+Hopefully, this article can provide enlightenment for you who really serious want to provide production output with great quality and maximum accuracy.
+To get more info, you are suggested to click on https://www.ige-xao.com/en/software-editor-electrical-plm-cad-and-simulation/electrical-design-software.
 Good luck!